 1. Have an evacuation plan

-2. All organizations should have a disaster supply kit on hand that can be used for any emergency
+2. Have a disaster supply kit on hand

 Key components of this kit include water (allow 1 gallon per person per day), non-perishable food items, flashlights, radios and batteries, a first aid kit, and emergency contact numbers.

-3. Determine the primary risk for your organization in the event of a tsunami
+3. Determine the primary risk in the event of a tsunami

 This step will allow you to understand the key precautions and mitigation strategies you must take: